-How to make the perfect chocolate chip cookies recipe!
+How to make the best sea salt chocolate chip cookies recipe!
 They're chewy as hell, thick with a crispy crust and some big chocolate chips.
-Check out my most favorite cookie recipe from my blog and learn my 8 secret tips for successful baking every time.

 Cookies are certainly the most favorite of all!
-And there are thousands of different recipes, such as chocolate cookies, salted caramel cookies.
-But definitely the most popular recipe of all is the chocolate chip one.
+And there are thousands of different recipes, such as chocolate cookies, salted caramel chocolate chip cookies.
+But definitely the most popular recipe of all is chocolate chip one.

-And it's not just my point of view, what makes a successful cookie is first of all its chewy texture but let's review this recipe and why I think it's perfect :
+This is the best chocolate chip cookies ever and it's not just my point of view.
+What makes a successful chocolate chip cookie is first of all its chewy texture but let's review this recipe and why I think it's perfect :

 - They are pretty!
 Yes the greediness starts with the eyes and what makes them successful is also this pretty round shape.

 - Large chips in sight!
 Big chocolate chips or even chocolate chunks that overflow and as you see are very present inside.